Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Methodology

 \textbf{RPN Score.} The RPN Score represents the confidence that a region contains a object.
 This strategy filters out boxes with low foreground confidence score, which is a common approach adopted by most OVD methods~\cite{zhao2022exploiting,chen2023ovarnet}.
 As Shown in Fig.~\ref{fig:hbox_rbox_selector}(a), the RPN Score can be directly obtained from the region proposal network:

-\textbf{Regression Jittering Variance (RJV).} The RJV Score reflects the stability of object location predictions across $M$ regression times.
-Regression jittering means we iteratively put the predicted box into the regression branch ($\Phi_{\text{LOC}}$) for a more precise prediction.
-The RJV Score is defined as
+\textbf{Regression Jittering Variance (RJV).} The RJV Score reflects the stability of object location predictions across $M$ regression steps.
+To achieve a more precise localization, we employ regression jittering, which iteratively refines the predicted box by feeding it back into the regression branch ($\Phi_{\text{LOC}}$) for multiple steps.
+Specifically, given an initial predicted box, we iteratively pass this box through the regression branch $M$ times.
+Each iteration outputs a refined bounding box prediction, where slight variations in the coordinates may occur.
+The RJV Score quantifies this instability by measuring the variance of the predicted coordinates across these regression steps.
+Formally, the RJV Score is defined as

-where $\{\sigma_{ik}\}_{k=1}^4$ is the standard derivation of the coordinates (i.e., $x_1$, $y_1$, $x_2$, $y_2$) for the $i$-th set of regression boxes.
-The denominators $h_{-1}$ and $w_{-1}$ are the height and width of the last regression box, respectively, which serve to normalize the variance relative to the size of the box, thus making the score scale-invariant.
+where $\{\sigma_{ik}\}_{k=1}^4$ represents the standard derivation of the four box coordinates (i.e., $x_1$, $y_1$, $x_2$, $y_2$) for the $i$-th set of regression boxes obtained across $M$ iterations.
+The denominators $h_{-1}$ and $w_{-1}$ denote the height and width of the final predicted box after $M$ steps, which serve to normalize the variance relative to the size of the box, thus making the score scale-invariant.

 \textbf{Box Jittering Variance (BJV).} The BJV Score is employed to measure the stability of object location predictions across multiple jittered boxes.
 Box jittering involves introducing random noise around a predicted bounding box $b_i$ to generate $M$ jittered boxes.
-These jittered box are then processed by the box regression branch ($\Phi_{\text{LOC}}$) to predict the refined bounding boxes, $\{\hat{b_{i,j}} \}$, where $j$ ranges from 1 to $M$.
+These jittered box are then processed by the box regression branch ($\Phi_{\text{LOC}}$) to predict the refined bounding boxes $\{\hat{b_{i,j}} \}$, where $j$ ranges from 1 to $M$.
 The BJV is defined as follows

-Here, $\{\sigma_{ik}\}_{k=1}^4$ represents the standard derivation of the coordinates (i.e., $x_1$, $y_1$, $x_2$, $y_2$) for the $i$-th set of refined boxes.
+where $\{\sigma_{ik}\}_{k=1}^4$ represents the standard derivation of the coordinates (i.e., $x_1$, $y_1$, $x_2$, $y_2$) for the $i$-th set of refined boxes.
 The terms $h_i$, $w_i$ denote the mean height and width of the $i$-th boxes set, respectively~\cite{softteacher_xu2021end}.